donaldrauscher/blog/_posts/2018-03-22-kaggle-jigsaw.markdown

 ===

 Pretty good!
 With more time, I definitely would have focused on adding more models to the stack, e.g. Naive Bayes and RF/XGBoost.
-I'd also like to create a modified version of the Dask Helm chart which adds a [`nodeSelector`](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) option for the Jupyter/scheduler pods.
-In K8s, we can create two node pools: one for the workers and one for Jupyter/scheduler.
-That way, when we want to add/remove workers, we can do so without taking down Jupyter/scheduler!

 A [link](https://github.com/donaldrauscher/kaggle-jigsaw) to my repo on GH.